Ram Lab

 - The Israeli Society for Evolutionary Biology will host it's third annual conference on March 9-10 at Weizmann Institute.

-- New postdoc at the lab, Remus Stana, who recently received his PhD in mathematics from Leeds University.
+- The lab's new postdoc is Remus Stana, who recently received his PhD in mathematics from Leeds University.

 - We welcome to the lab a new graduate student, Rony, and two visiting students Talia, Luise.